Deborahaina/My-SQL-Database/README.md

 mySQL.

 MySQL Query Statements In this project
-USE
+USE,
-CREATE
+CREATE,
-SELECT
+SELECT,
-WHERE
+WHERE,
-HAVING
+HAVING,
-LIKE
+LIKE,
-USING
+USING ,
 ON

 Advanced MySQL Techiques
-SUBQUERIES
+SUBQUERIES,
-SELFJOINS
+SELFJOINS,
-ALTER JOINS(INNER AND LEFT JOINS)
+ALTER JOINS(INNER AND LEFT JOINS),
-UNIONS
+UNIONS,
-VIEWS
+VIEWS,
 STORED PROCEDURE